sanniraj72/golang/README.md

-1. created a go application file.
+1. Created a go application file.

 2. create Docker file using that application
 $ cat Dockerfile